svnh/notes/Philosophy/education.md

 What is an instructor's role in the classroom?

 -- Frank
-Know your role in the classroom: guide, authority Understand your audience: what is motivating them, what is their general sentiment
+Know your role in the classroom: guide, authority

+Understand your audience: what is motivating them, what is their general sentiment
 - use examples from their world to explain concepts to them
-- have insight into who they are and what they care about before they come to class Availability driven by genuine care
+- have insight into who they are and what they care about before they come to class

+Relationship with students: availability driven by genuine care

-Create opportunitites for internal intrinsic motivation
+Create opportunitites for students to feel internal intrinsic motivation

 -- Wisdoms